(Re)designing a Classroom to Put Students First

-Dr. Deborah Rumsey, statistics education specialist, and Kythrie Silva, learning technology developer, Department of Statistics, have redesigned room 311 of the Central Classroom building into an immersive learning environment for undergraduates to discover, apply, and share statistical concepts and ideas.
+A statistics specialist and a technology developer in the Department of Statistics joined forces to transform 311 Central Classroom Building into an immersive learning environment where undergraduates could discover, apply, and share statistical concepts and ideas.
 The result is a room full of students debating and dissecting correlation and regression, surveys and experiments, sampling distributions and probability.
-No one is left out.
-Everyone is engaged.
+No one is left out—everyone is engaged.

-The teaching model for room 311 was also reimagined.
-Rather than lecturing from a stationary lectern, teaching assistants work in teams of two, easily moving around the 72-student classroom engaging and supporting students as learning facilitators.
-Through a wide range of materials and resources Rumsey developed for the course, students have easy access to support and guidance with their assignments and projects.
-In addition, Silva included technology that sends the instructors’ computer screen to all the desktops located at student work stations; the technology also allows students to share their work with the class.
+Teaching assistants, working in teams of two, easily move around the 72-student classroom engaging and supporting students.
+To further support this active learning environment, Silva included technology that sends the instructors’ computer screen to the desktops at student work stations; the technology also allows students to share their work with the class.

-According to Dr. Rumsey, the drop rate for statistic classes taught in room 311 has decreased since the new configuration, and student satisfaction and performance on in-class activities and projects has increased.
+According to Dr. Rumsey, the drop rate for statistic classes taught in 311 has decreased since the new configuration, and student satisfaction and performance on class projects has increased.
 In addition, there has been a gradual decline in the number of requests for help outside the class.
-Perhaps the best indicator of whether the new configuration is a success comes from the students themselves.
-“I don’t get frustrated,” says one of the students at a work station.
-I know I can just turn around and get help.”